eclipse-hawkbit/hawkbit-extensions/hawkbit-extended-runtimes/hawkbit-update-server-azure/cluster.md

 hawkbit-ingress-nginx-ingress-default-backend-7c5b8cf46-kxg8p   1/1     Running   0          46m
 ```

-Now you can open the management UI with the DNS name.
+Now you can open the management UI with the defined DNS name.
 However, it will take some time until the application is booted up and the certificates are issued.

 In case it does not open up you can take a look at the logs using `kubectl logs`.